anfema/bin-grammar/Readme.md

 	}

 	// this is called by the template function to build a template tree
-	// loops will get a single item, selectors will get no items
+	// loops will get an Array for `item` with objects that should be
+	// given to the elements in the loop.
+All other elements will get
+	// the `item` of the loop iteration.
 	//
+	// `parseTree`: built parse tree until when this element turned up
+	// `item`: item to make a struct for, see above
+	//
-	// returns: structure a call to parse would yield on this type function makeStruct() {
+	// returns: structure a call to parse would yield on this type function makeStruct(parseTree, item) {
 		return Buffer.alloc(0);
 	}